Election 2020: Labour takes aim at supermarkets over grocery prices; pledges investigation into cost of building supplies

 "The information collected from these market studies will allow us to put in place any necessary regulatory and policy solutions that ensure consumers are paying a fair price, that innovation in the market is not stifled, and that access and competition are appropriate."

-According to the CPI index for July 2020 compared with June 2020, fruit and vegetable prices rose 9.8 percent (up 7.7 percent after seasonal adjustment), meat, poultry, and fish prices rose 0.5 percent, and grocery food prices fell 1.1 percent (down 1.2 percent after seasonal adjustment).
+According to the CPI index for July 2020 compared with June 2020, fruit and vegetable prices rose 9.8 per cent (up 7.7 percent after seasonal adjustment), meat, poultry, and fish prices rose 0.5 per cent, and grocery food prices fell 1.1 per cent (down 1.2 per cent after seasonal adjustment).

-Terms of reference for each market study will be developed by the Minister for Commerce and Consumer Affairs if Labour is re-elected, with the study into supermarkets initiated before the end of the year.
+Terms of reference for each market study will be developed by the Minister for Commerce and Consumer Affairs if Labour is re-elected, and the study into supermarkets would be initiated before the end of the year.

 A market study is an in-depth, independent study into the factors affecting competition for particular goods or services.
-They can be initiated by the Minister of Commerce and Consumer Affairs or selfinitiated by the Commission.
+It can be initiated by the Minister of Commerce and Consumer Affairs or self-initiated by the Commission.

+Faafoi said market studies "do turn into concrete action to make sure New Zealanders are getting fair prices".

 Ardern is taking her campaign to Nelson today.
 She is visiting the Pics Peanut Butter Factory and Peanut Butter World - a recipient of Provincial Growth Fund money - before a walkabout in downtown Nelson, followed by a policy announcement at Nelson Budget Service.